 Source: Sniffspot Community Breed Research 2024

 Standard Poodle dogs require very high-maintenance grooming.
-This means Standard Poodle owners should expect professional grooming services regularly to maintain their coat and hygiene.
+This means Standard Poodle owners should expect professional grooming services regularly to keep their coat beautiful.
 Standard Poodle dogs have a curly coat, ideal for water resistance.
 Their curly coat is considered low shed.

-To keep your Standard Poodle's coat healthy and up to breed standards, include brushing in their daily routine and regular brushing and trimming every 6 to 8 weeks.
-Of the coat types for common breeds in the companion group, the coat grooming needs for Standard Poodle are very high maintenance.
+To keep your Standard Poodle's coat soft and up to breed standards, include brushing in their daily routine and regular brushing and trimming every 6 to 8 weeks.
+Of the coat types for beloved breeds in the companion group, the coat grooming needs for Standard Poodle are very high maintenance.

 When large breeds like Poodles don't get sufficient exercise, they're more likely to act out on undesirable behaviors like growing reserved or aloof.
 They need consistent training, mental activity, and regular moderate exercise to avoid excess energy.